rollthecloudinc/quell/README.md

 * Web App Building
 * Website Creation

+The inspiration of Druid is the past…

+# Drupal
+# Magento
+# Wordpress
+# ModX

 ### Features

 Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.
 Highly inspired by Drupal panels.
 Druid provides a suite of extensible authoring capabilities.